aherbert/gdsc-smlm/docs/calibration_plugins.rst

 The numbers in square brackets are the minimum and maximum of the property values.

+..
+  No index

-Delete a camera model
+Delete a Camera Model
 ~~~~~~~~~~~~~~~~~~~~~

 Presents a selection dialog to choose a camera model.
 The camera model is removed from the list of registered camera models.
 The raw model data file is not deleted.

+..
+  No index

-Filter an image
+Filter an Image
 ~~~~~~~~~~~~~~~

 Presents a selection dialog to choose an open image.
 Presents a selection dialog to choose a camera model.
 The camera model data is loaded and used to filter the image.